Constrained Bandwidth Observation Sharing for Multi-Robot Navigation in Dynamic Environments via Intelligent Knapsack: Experimental Results

-We compare the proposed framework's performance to that of OCBC, a state-of-the-art observation sharing method proposed in \cite{marcotte}.
-Most notably, OCBC operates under a \textit{broadcast-based} communication scheme, as opposed to a pairwise scheme.
-Additionally, OCBC leverages a bandit-based combinatorial optimization approach for selecting observations to share, as opposed to a knapsack approach.
-Consequently, OCBC is unable to account for variations in bandwidth required for each potential communication.
+We compare the iKnap framework to four baseline approaches.
+The No Communication baseline has robots rely solely on their own observations without sharing information.
+The Random Broadcast approach has robots randomly decide whether to broadcast their observations to all other robots with a fixed probability.
+In the Random Pairwise method, robots randomly decide whether to share observations with each specific robot with a fixed probability.
+Finally, OCBC is a state-of-the-art observation sharing method proposed in \cite{marcotte} that uses a broadcast-based communication scheme with a bandit-based combinatorial optimization approach for utility-based observation selection.

+We measure algorithm performance via two primary metrics: makespan, which is the time until the last robot reaches its goal and directly reflects the overall efficiency of the multi-robot system; and optimizer runtime, which is the computational time required by the communication selection algorithm and is important for real-time applications.

-We measure algorithm performance via runtime where necessary, and we measure navigation performance via makespan, which is justified from the agent controller design presented in Section \ref{pcd}.
-All experiments were run on a desktop computer with an AMD Ryzen 5 2600X CPU and 16GB RAM.
-In the following sections, we first evaluate the capability of iKnap, compared to both OCBC and a no-communication control condition, and then we perform ablation studies comparing iKnap to OCBC.
+All experiments were run on a Linux desktop computer with an Intel Core i7-12700KF CPU and 16GB DDR5 RAM.
+In the following sections, we first evaluate the capability of iKnap compared to all baselines, and then perform a robustness analysis comparing primarily to OCBC.